Guest author: Katherine Miller

 Katherine (Katie) Miller holds a Bachelor of Music in Education degree from Otterbein University (Westerville, OH) and a Masters of Educational Leadership from Antioch McGregor Midwest (Yellow Springs, OH).
 She has 14 years of professional musical experience as a music educator and performer.

-She is currently employed by the School District of Waukesha in Waukesha, WI where she serves teaches K-5 General Music and serves as a district model tech classroom.
+She is currently employed by the School District of Waukesha in Waukesha, WI where she teaches K-5 General Music and serves as a district model tech classroom.

 You can connect with Katherine Miller on Twitter: @K8TMiller